Observation Post Alpha: Before reunification

 Originally, in the early 1960s, troops were housed on the Rasdorfer Berg in tents.
 Only after the area was officially handed over to the U.S. troops in 1965 did construction work begin.
 Huts were built and the post was surrounded by a fence.

 On 14 August 1962, at a time when the East German authorities were strengthening the inner German border fortifications, a serious incident occurred near the location of OP Alpha.
 An East German border guard captain, Rudi Arnstadt, was on patrol with two other NVA soldiers.
 Under circumstances that remain unclear today, he opened fire at a group of four West German border policemen (BGS) who were on the other side of the border, observing the construction work.
 A BGS member returned fire and over a period of around 15 minutes more shots were exchanged.
 Arnstadt was killed by one of the first shots fired from the west.
 There never was a joint investigation of the incident.
 Arnstadt was declared a martyr and national hero in the GDR and given a state funeral at Erfurt.
 A West German court found that the BGS men had acted in self-defense.
 In 1998, the trooper who had shot Arnstadt, Hans Plüschke, now working as a taxi driver, was himself found shot dead on the Bundesstrasse 84 near Hünfeld.
 The bullet that killed Plüsche was placed at the exact place Arnstadt was hit.
 This murder remains unsolved.

 In 1965, responsibility for border surveillance in the area was turned over from the German Bundesgrenzschutz (BGS) to the U.S. Army.

 In 1968, the first observation tower made of wood was built (to be replaced in 1982 with a steel tower and again in 1985 with the current concrete structure).
 OP Alpha became a base of the U.S. 14th Armored Cavalry Regiment.
 In 1972, the U.S. 11th Armored Cavalry Regiment ("Blackhorse Regiment") assumed the post.
 During the 1970s the original wooden barracks were replaced with more solid buildings.

 In late 1989, the closed border crossing between Geisa and Rasdorf was reopened, initially just for pedestrians.
 On 31 March 1990, the U.S. forces went on their last patrol and stopped their border observation.
 The road connecting Geisa and Rasdorf was reopened in December 1990.
 In 1991, the U.S. Army formally withdrew from the post following German reunification.
 OP Alpha was closed.
-The barracks in Fulda, Bad Hersfeld and Bad Kissingen were also given up and the regiment returned to the U.S.
+The barracks in Fulda, Bad Hersfeld and Bad Kissingen were returned to the German government and the regiment returned to the U.S.